davidfischer-ch/pytoolbox_bin/README.rst

 :youtube-download-likes: Download the video you liked on YouTube_, can also convert them to AAC (songs).
 :socket-fec-generator: Create SMPTE 2022-1 FEC streams from a sniffed source stream.
 Socket-based implementation.
 :twisted-fec-generator: Create SMPTE 2022-1 FEC streams from a sniffed source stream.
 Twisted-based implementation.
-:isp-benchmark: based on tespeed_ and pygal_.
+:isp-benchmark: Benchmark your Internet connection and graph the speed over the time, based on tespeed_ and pygal_.

 ----